-The Miramichi Salmon Association acknowledges the financial contributions of Canada Summer Jobs (CSJ) and the Student Employment Experience Development (SEED).
+The Miramichi Salmon Association acknowledges the financial contributions of Canada Summer Jobs (CSJ), Student Employment Experience Development (SEED), and the Atlantic Salmon Conservation Foundation (ASCF).
 The MSA also acknowledges the North Shore District Micmac Council and the Atlantic Salmon Federation for their support in this project, as well as contributing field personnel to assist in the installation and fishing of the smolt wheels.